-We sincerely acknowledge the valuable guidance and contribution of Dr. P.S.
+We sincerely acknowledge the valuable guidance and contributions of Dr. P.S.
 Minhas and Dr. N.P.
-Singh, Ex-Directors, ICAR-NIASM for initiating and facilitating experiments on dragon fruit.
-We also thank scientists, consultants, entrepreneurs and progressive farmers who participated in information exchange and provided the valuable information related to dragon fruit.
-We sincerely thank devoted technical staff and administration who extended their support in establishing experimental dragon fruit orchard at ICAR-NIASM.
+Singh, former Directors, ICAR-NIASM for initiating and facilitating experiments on dragon fruit.
+We also thank the DDG (NRM) and ADGs in the NRM Division of ICAR, the scientists, consultants, entrepreneurs and progressive farmers for their guidance, support and providing valuable information on dragon fruit.
+We sincerely thank devoted technical staff and administration who extended their support in establishing experimental dragon fruit orchard at ICAR-NIASM, Baramati.

-We wish the present bulletin will serve as a ready-reckoner for the farmers, extension functionaries, researchers, policy makers, entrepreneurs, consultants, and students engaged in research, cultivation and marketing aspects of dragon fruit.
+We hope that the bulletin will serve as a ready-reckoner for the farmers, extension functionaries, researchers, policy makers, entrepreneurs, consultants, and students engaged in research, cultivation and marketing aspects of dragon fruit.